South Wales Police & Crime Panel (Dec '20)

 The Police and Crime Commissioner works to ensure that those who work or interact with us or South Wales Police, are treated fairly and with respect and that they are not discriminated against because of any of the protected characteristics under the Equality Act 2010.
 These include:

-The Commissioner is subject to the General Equality Duty of the Equality Act 2010.
-This means that when carrying out his role, he (and South Wales Police) must have due regard to the need to:
+When carrying out his role, the Commissioner and South Wales Police must also have due regard to the need to:

 Some of the other priority areas of focus regarding equality and inclusion for the Commissioner and his team are: